Last Modified: 2016-09-06

 The orientation period is three months for hourly employees and six months for exempt employees.
 The purpose of the orientation period is to provide a period of training, support and close feedback.
 The orientation period after a transfer differs from the “initial” orientation period upon hire or rehire into Vanderbilt.
 An employee who has performance issues during the orientation period, after a transfer, is subject to the Performance Management process.

-Change From a Regular Position to a Temporary or PRN Position: Employees who leave Vanderbilt's regular employment and have an interest in temporary employment through Vanderbilt Temporary Services (VTS) or PRN positions must apply for opportunities utilizing the current recruitment process.
-Employees who leave regular employment to accept a temporary or PRN position should be processed through a terminating PAF.
-Acceptance of a temporary or PRN position would be processed as a "new hire."
-Time spent in a temporary or PRN position does not count toward service eligibility unless the staff member returns to regular employment within 12-months of termination of their previous regular employment.
+Change From a Regular Position to a Temporary Position: Employees who leave Vanderbilt's regular employment and have an interest in temporary employment through Vanderbilt Temporary Services (VTS) positions must apply for opportunities utilizing the current recruitment process.
+Employees who leave regular employment to accept a temporary position should be processed through a terminating PAF.
+Acceptance of a temporary position would be processed as a "new hire."
+Time spent in a temporary position does not count toward service eligibility unless the staff member returns to regular employment within 12-months of termination of their previous regular employment.
 Please refer to the Recruitment, Hiring and Onboarding policy for more information on rehires and bridging.

 - NOTE: Employees may be eligible to continue benefits, like health insurance, at their own cost.
 Consult with the Human Resources Benefits office for more information.